 Step 2: Compile a list of frequently asked questions

-Reach out to your sales team, call centers, engineers and other coworkers, and ask them what questions they are frequently answering.
+Reach out to your sales team, call centers, engineers, and other coworkers and ask them what questions they are frequently answering.
 Compile all of these questions and list them in the document you created.
-If you already have a FAQ page on your website, consider updating them and adding them to the list.
+If you already have an FAQ page on your website, consider updating them and adding them to the list.